-Two courses in one other program concentration, also chosen in consultation with an advisor and approved by the Director of Undergraduate Studies.
+Two courses in one other program concentration, also chosen in consultation with the EUR Program Coordinator.

 Note: To insure that students are broadly educated, no more than four courses within the concentration and breadth requirements may bear a single designator or be offered within a single department.